-- 5.27 The creation and appropriate management of new native shrub, hedgerow, wetland scrapes and tree planting will provide and overall enhancement to bird foraging and nesting resources within the site post-development. - 5.28 To provide an additional enhancement for birds, six bird boxes will be erected on the buildings or suitable retained trees.
-Boxes will be positioned so they are sheltered from prevailing wind, rain and strong sunlight, normally facing north through to south east on buildings, at a higher of between 2m and 5m, ensuring a clear flight path to the entrance. - 5.29 All boxes should be Vivara Pro or similarly created from woodcrete as these are known to be durable, long-lasting and to regularly attract birds to nest. - 5.30 All boxes should be annually inspected for presence, damage, obstruction and if necessary, should be cleaned.
+- 5.26 The creation and appropriate management of new native shrub, hedgerow, wetland scrapes and tree planting will provide and overall enhancement to bird foraging and nesting resources within the site post-development. - 5.27 To provide an additional enhancement for birds, fifteen bird boxes will be erected on the buildings or suitable retained trees.
+Boxes will be positioned so they are sheltered from prevailing wind, rain and strong sunlight, normally facing north through to south east on buildings, at a height of between 2m and 5m (5m minimum for the swift boxes), ensuring a clear flight path to the entrance.
+See ecological enhancement plan (Ref: 11920_P09) for suggested specifications and location of bird boxes. - 5.28 All boxes should be Vivara Pro or similarly created from woodcrete as these are known to be durable, long-lasting and to regularly attract birds to nest. - 5.29 All boxes should be annually inspected for presence, damage, obstruction and if necessary, should be cleaned.
 Inspection and cleaning should be conducted annually during the winter months to avoid impact to nesting birds.
 If replacement through loss or damage is required, it should be for an identical product positioned in the same or a similar location.